The Security Engineer’s Guidebook to TLS 1.3

 Any organization that is currently using secure socket layer (SSL) or transport layer security (TLS) for passive SSL decryption will need to change their architecture or lose the ability for deep packet inspection (DPI), threat hunting, data loss prevention (DLP), and the use of intrusion detection systems (IDS).

-- Active testing of TLS/SSL validates security solutions
+- Validating TLS/SSL security solutions